2307 Lee Rd, Winter Park, FL 32789

 Defense Against Unlawful Installation of Tracking Device Charges

 There are a number of ways to defend against these charges.
-An experienced and aggressive criminal defense attorney will conduct a thorough pre-file or pre-trial investigation of your case to determine the best defense for you.
+An experienced and aggressive criminal defense attorney will conduct a thorough pre-file or pre-trial investigation of your case to determine the right defense for you.
 For instance, the law requires the consent of “an owner” of a vehicle for a tracking device to be legally installed.
 As in some situations, a couple may be joint owners or leaseholders of a car, in which case the consent of only one of the parties is required.
-A diligent attorney looking out for your best interests will also challenge every element of the states case, from evidence collection to witness statements.
-There may be opportunities to have the charges reduced or to even have the case dismissed.
+A diligent attorney looking out for your interests will also challenge every element of the states case, from evidence collection to witness statements.
 It’s important to contact an experienced criminal defense attorney as quickly as possible if you are charged with any crime.
-Call 407-644-2466 to speak with a skilled and aggressive Orlando Criminal DefenseAttorney at Rivas Law.
+Call 407-644-2466 to speak with a skilled and aggressive Orlando Criminal DefenseAttorney at the Rivas Law Firm.

 Communication Crimes defense attorney